First-Time Home Buyer Mortgage Guide

 Mortgage Default Insurance

-Mortgage default insurance is required for down payments under 20% and offered through CMHC, Sagen, or Canada Guaranty.
-The premium is 2.8% to 4% of the mortgage, and if PST is required, depending on your province, it cannot be added to the mortgage.
+Mortgage default insurance is required for down payments of less than 20% and is offered through CMHC, Sagen, or Canada Guaranty.
+The premium is 2.8% to 4% of the mortgage amount, and, depending on your province, if PST is required, it cannot be added to the mortgage.

 A premium surcharge of 0.20% will be applied to qualified first-time homebuyers who choose the increased 30-year amortization option.